Qix-/node-is-piped/README.md

   and might actually give false positives depending on the MSYS version you're using.
 Please file issues where necessary.

-- **PowerShell on Windows**, though this check is _also_ super weird and might report false negatives/positives depending on the Node.js version being used.
+- **CMD.exe, PowerShell on Windows, and CYGWIN**, though this check is _also_ super weird and might report false negatives/positives depending on the Node.js version being used or the Windows version.

-- **CYGWIN**

 ## Usage